-type F: one-wire system (cut to lock, ground to unlock)
+type F: one-wire system

-This type of door lock system usually requires a negative pulse to unlock, and cutting the wire to lock the door.
-(With some vehicles, these are reversed.)
-It is found in the late-model Nissan Sentras, some Nissan 240SX, Nissan 300ZX 1992 and later.
-It is also found in some Mazda MPV's.
+This system usually requires a negative pulse to unlock, and cutting the wire to lock the door.
+In some vehicles, these are reversed.
+It is found in late-model Nissan Sentras, some Nissan 240SX, and Nissan 300ZX 1992 and later.
+It is also found in some Mazda MPV's and some Mitsubishi's.